nerdingitout/oc-rbac-mt/README.md

 # Content
 - Prerequisites
 - Overview
-- Create Project
+- Login and Create Project
 - Create Users
+- Impersonate Users
 - Create Role Bindings
-- Create Pod
+- Create & Deploy Pod
+- Switching to Another User
+- Summary

 # Prerequisities
 For this tutorial you will need:<br>